some-coder-whowantstocode/simple-website/README.md

 # or
 yarn dev

 Open http://localhost:5173 to view it in the browser.
-The page will automatically reload if you make changes to the code.

-Building for Production
-To create an optimized version of the app:

-npm run build
-# or
-yarn build